Herring-UGAECSE-2920/Class-Instructions/deliverables/deliverable3.md

 To demonstrate control over the 'Z' axis motor using the H-Bridge chip, create a Python script to move the motor clockwise for 1 second, and then counter-clockwise for 1 second, continuing this until the program is halted (Ctrl+C on the command-line).

 For this section, you'll need to understand the Texas Instruments SN754410 H-Bridge chip and how it operates using [it's datasheet](https://www.ti.com/lit/ds/symlink/sn754410.pdf), then develop a method for controlling the chip using GPIO outputs.
-[Here's a quick guide](https://itp.nyu.edu/physcomp/labs/motors-and-transistors/lab-controlling-a-stepper-motor-with-an-h-bridge/) detailing some of the aspects of controlling the chip using an Arduino.

-[//]: # (TODO: LCD Deliverable Task)

-[//]: # (TODO: Digital Encoder Deliverable Task)
+## Using the DFRobot LCD Interface

+Next, you'll need to demonstrate that you can take advantage of some of the basic features of the DFRobot LCD necessary for creating a useful user interface.
+Before attempting to use the LCD, make sure the Adafruit motor hat is either off of the Pi, or its `I2C` address has been changed by creating a solder bridge on the `A0` jumper, otherwise the LCD will not be able to communicate with the Pi.

+To demonstrate grasp of how to set up and use the LCD and its buttons, create a program which displays an integer starting at 0 on the LCD.
+Whenever the top LCD button is pressed, the number increments by 1 and whenever the botton LCD button is pressed, the number decrements by 1.

+To accomplish this, you'll need to read through the [DFRobot LCD documentation](https://wiki.dfrobot.com/I_O_Expansion_HAT_for_Pi_zero_V1_0_SKU_DFR0604IIC_16X2_RGB_LCD_KeyPad_HAT_1_0_SKU_DFR0514_DFR0603).
+We've included the library needed to use the LCD (`rgb1602.py`) in your starter repository on the class Github, and you should look through it to get an idea of how to use the LCD.
+It should also be helpful to look through the [DFRobot provided examples on Github](https://github.com/DFRobot/DFRobot_RGB1602_RaspberryPi).

+## Using the KY-40 Rotary Encoder

 ## Creating a Circuit Diagram